IBM/dbb/Pipeline/PackageBuildOutputs/README.md

 This sample shows how to create a tar-file with the build outputs based on the DBB Build Report after a successful build.

 The package can be uploaded to an artifact repository and used in a scripted deployment.
 Another area, where this script is beneficial as a sample, is to adapt this script in publishing shared copybooks to an artifact repository and to pull them into the build process.
-The `ArtifactoryHelpers.groovy` allow you to upload and download packages from Artifactory.
+The `ArtifactRepositoryHelpers.groovy` allow you to upload and download packages from Artifactory.
-The `ArtifactoryHelpers` script is a very simple implementation sufficient for a show case, **_we recommend_** to use the Artifactory publishers which are available with your CI pipeline coordinator.
+The `ArtifactRepositoryHelpers` script is a very simple implementation sufficient for a show case, **_we recommend_** to use the Artifactory publishers which are available with your CI pipeline coordinator.

 This sample Groovy script to package build outputs: